jitter200/Flappybird/README.md

 ## License

 This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---